openlink/virtuoso-opensource/SECURITY.md

 [develop/7](https://github.com/openlink/virtuoso-opensource/tree/develop/7)
 branch on GitHub.

-At regular intervals we perform our due diligence and we close off this development cycle by merging the work to the [stable/7](https://github.com/openlink/virtuoso-opensource/tree/stable/7) branch.
+At regular intervals, we perform our due diligence and we close off this development cycle by merging the work to the [stable/7](https://github.com/openlink/virtuoso-opensource/tree/stable/7) branch.